SeriousGuy888/Billzonian/docs/index.md

 ---
 layout: default
-title: Billzonian
+title: Home
 nav_order: 1
-description: "Billzonian is a language i think"
+description: "Billzonian is a fork of English, a conlang that is evolved from English."
 permalink: /
 ---

-# aaaaaaaaaaaaaaaaaaa
+# Billzonian
-aaaaaaaa???
+{{ page.description }}